as4529/gp3/README.md

 **G**aussian **P**rocesses with **P**robabilistic **P**rogramming

-**Overview and installation**
+**Overview***

 gp3 currently focuses on grid structure-exploiting inference for Gaussian Process Latent Variable Models.
 As of now, we support Laplace approximations and Stochastic Variational Inference.
 For usage examples, see ```examples/basic.ipynb```.
-Comprehensive documentation coming soon.
+To view the notebooks with visualizations, I recommend using [nbviewer](https://nbviewer.jupyter.org/) Comprehensive documentation coming soon.

+***Installation***

 gp3 is currently compatible with Python 2.7.
 Install with